Kemayoran

 Kemayoran is serviced by Trans-Java Toll Road, which traverses the island of Java.
-As of 2022 the government has finished the construction of the Light Rail Transit (LRT) station in Kemayoran with the rest of Jakarta by that means.
+As of 2022, the government has finished the construction of the Light Rail Transit (LRT) station in Kemayoran with the rest of Jakarta by that means.

-Sub-district
+Villages

-The district of Kemayoran has eight sub-districts; having the postal/zip/area codes as follows:
+The district of Kemayoran comprises eight urban villages (kelurahan), having the postal/zip/area codes as follows:

 History

 Even though the area that was known as Batavia stretches from Tangerang to Bogor, physical development is still limited to the area near the city center around the Sunda Kelapa harbor area.
 Limitations of this development is partly due to the condition of Batavia being a walled city with fortifications because of many attacks from local Sultanates to seize Batavia, as well as because of the centralized system of the government.
 Only in 1810 that the city wall of Batavia was demolished, during the reign of Daendels.
 Meanwhile, rural areas and suburbs of Batavia are still largely 'untouched' with several native villages.
 These rural areas were later shared to several landlords, one of which is the area that is now known as Kemayoran.